 Unlearning what’s wrong is as critical as learning what’s right.

-With that in mind, here are 5 things every church leader should unlearn in 2018:
+With that in mind, here are 5 things every church leader should unlearn to stay relevant.

 1. What Used To Work Still Works

 In an age of massive disruption (which arguably we’re all in), it’s easy to cling to what’s known because so much feels unknown.